PoisonNinja/Hackintosh/README.md

 You will also need the following kexts:
 * [Lilu](https://github.com/vit9696/Lilu) - A kext that injects other kexts into the system
 * [AppleALC](https://github.com/vit9696/AppleALC) - Enables support for other audio codecs natively.
 This is required for enabling the ALC892 in the Z170 motherboard.
 Check the wiki for a list of supported codecs
 * [CodecCommander](https://github.com/RehabMan/EAPD-Codec-Commander) - The ALC892 in my computer suffers from an issue where the volume is very low (10 - 25% of maximum) after waking from sleep.
 This kext basically resets the audio codec upon waiting from sleep and also enables EAPD so that audio volume works fine.
-In most cases, you won't need this, but system did.
+In most cases, you won't need this, but my system did.
-* [NvidiaGraphicsFixup](https://sourceforge.net/projects/nvidiagraphicsfixup/) - Needed to fix a variety of issues with Nvidia cards on MacOS.
-If you have only Intel graphics, this is not needed, but you may be interested in IntelGraphicsFixup.
-For AMD cards, take a look at WhateverGreen.kext
+* [NvidiaGraphicsFixup](https://sourceforge.net/projects/nvidiagraphicsfixup/) - Needed to fix a variety of issues with Nvidia cards on MacOS
 * [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) - Enables all EHCI/XHCI USB ports
-* [RealtekRTL8211](https://github.com/RehabMan/OS-X-Realtek-Network) - Driver for the RealtekRTL8211 ethernet family.
-Not needed if you don't have this chipset, but I strongly recommend installing a driver for whatever Ethernet card you have, even if you don't use Ethernet.
+* [RealtekRTL8211](https://github.com/RehabMan/OS-X-Realtek-Network) - Driver for the RealtekRTL8211 ethernet family
-* [FakeSMC](https://github.com/RehabMan/OS-X-FakeSMC-kozlek) - Real Macs use a System Management Controller (SMC) to control fans/sensors, but clearly PCs don't have this.
-This kext fakes the presence of the chip so MacOS doesn't panic and allows it to access sensor data.
+* [FakeSMC](https://github.com/RehabMan/OS-X-FakeSMC-kozlek) - This kext fakes the presence of the SMC so MacOS doesn't panic and allows it to access sensor data.

 In the past, Nvidia cards needed NVWebDriverLibValFix.kext, but on > 10.13 this is no longer needed.